 - Execution of a process creation system call by a running process

-- A user request to create a new process
+- a user request for the creation of a new process

-In Unix system, the ps program can be used to list all the running processes and in windows, the task manager is used to see what programs are currently running into the system.
+The ps program in a Unix system can be used to list all the running processes, and the task manager in Windows can be used to see what programs are currently running in the system.

-In addition to the processes that are created at the boot time, new processes can also be created.
+New processes can be created in addition to the processes that are created at boot time.

-Sometime a running process will issue the system calls just to create one or more than one new processes to help it to do its work.
+A running process may issue system calls simply to create one or more new processes to assist it in its work.